 VR has created a substantial array of new opportunities for those in A&D as seeing spaces virtually has become an increasingly key component of creating winning work.
 But like any story, it may fall flat without the right presentation.
 VR may lend itself to getting caught up in the technology, but a strong VR presentation is critical to storytelling success.
 VR may be used by architects to jump into the heart of a new development mid-way through design to view sight lines or by an interior designer to virtually experience how combinations of finishes work together before turning them into the real thing.
 But, beyond the creatives themselves, what are the best VR presentation tips that will wow your audience?
-It happens that we’ve done some testing on this.
-Did I say ‘some’?
-I mean a LOT.
-We’ve done a lot of testing - over 1000 hours - and so we’ve got some great tips.
+It happens that we’ve done quite a lot of testing on this - specifically over 1000 hours - and so we’ve got some great tips.
 Let’s start with the basics of the best VR presentation possible.

 Back it up

-A wise grandparent at some point, somewhere, will have said ‘Take care of the simple and the complicated will take care of itself.’
 Backups are simple and making sure VR experiences are properly loaded on a phone should be the first box ticked every time.
-If WIFI conditions are unknown and/or there’s any potential for weak cell reception, VREs will need to be downloaded beforehand so that everything during a VR presentation can be done offline.
+If WIFI conditions are unknown and/or there’s any potential for weak cell reception, your VR experiences will need to be downloaded beforehand so that everything during your presentation can be done offline.
 Ensure your VR software partner has an offline method to help showcase your work.
 In our experience, this frequently comes into play at trade shows - convention hall wifi is notoriously spotty, so we always have an offline backup of our showcase when we’re sharing VR experiences.
 If the presenter is using their own phone, make sure rings, sirens and alerts are all silenced.
-That way immersed viewers, awestruck by the majesty of a modern-day Sistine Chapel won’t be ripped from their moment by the latest score in the Giant’s game.
+That way immersed viewers won't be ripped from their moment and the illusion of virtual reality will remain intact.

 When presenting to groups, whether they’re together in a single room or dialing in from remote corners of the globe, it’s important that each one can take part in the experience.
 This may take some planning ahead.
 If there aren’t multiple goggles for every person in a room, or those joining remotely don’t have access to them, VREs can be shared easily via a web link so they can be viewed on a desktop or mobile in a 'fishtank' mode.
 While this doesn’t offer an immersive experience, it will allow each member to follow the presentation and navigate through the VR experience and until goggles are more ubiquitous, having an alternative is one of our top VR presentation tips.